0001-0110/Capsule-launcher/README.md

   - Slowdown and poison capsules.
   - Combat robot capsules (defenders, distractors, and destroyers).

-The turret can't be placed on space platforms.
+The capsule launcher can't be placed on space platforms.

 ---